domainsofapp/domainsofapp.github.io/_posts/2017-11-18-notable-poems.md

 <p class="meta">18 Nov 2017 - Berkeley, CA</p>

-## Everywhere you go, there you are
+## Everywhere You Go, There You Are

 Nothing speaks volumes
 imprisoned dreams jailed forever